 Neal Wilkins is President and CEO of the East Foundation, where he is responsible for leading its mission of promoting land stewardship through ranching, science, and education.
-With Headquarters in San Antonio, the East Foundation owns and operates about 218,000 acres of South Texas ranchland where scientists and managers work together to address issues important to wildlife management, rangeland health, and ranch productivity.
+With headquarters in San Antonio, the East Foundation owns and operates about 217,000 acres of South Texas ranchland where scientists and managers work together for integrating rangeland management, wildlife conservation, and livestock production systems.

 Neal is a Director and former Vice-President of Texas Wildlife Association.
 He is on the Board of Texan-by-Nature, the Management Council for the King Ranch® Institute for Ranch Management and is a Professional Member of the Boone & Crockett Club.
 He and his wife Sandra have two grown children, Ashley and Matt.